 Use a Hot and Cold Zone

-Cooking on a high temperature has ruined a lot of good food.
+Cooking at a high temperature has ruined a lot of good food.

-In general, I think we grill on too high temperature.
+In general, I think we grill at too high temperatures.

 Setting up your grill with 2 heat zones will eliminate your meat drying out and or burn while cooking.

 Hot is right above the coals and this is all radiant heat.
 This is only needed to sear and brown the surface.

-It is not wise to use this to cook your meat internal.
+It is not wise to use this to cook your meat internally.
 It will dry it out and burn it.

 Low is around 225 Fahrenheit and this number you should keep in mind since it is the sweet spot.

 This heat is not directly above a flame and it is getting its warmed from convection from the hot fire next to it.

-There is one exception I like to make and that is try to set up a zone at 350 degrees when I cook chicken to crisp up the skin.
+There is one exception I like to make and that is trying to set up a zone at 350 degrees when I cook chicken to crisp up the skin.

 Fat Does Not Make Your Meat Better